 The capital base for complying with capital standards is quite distinct from accounting capital.
-The regulatory capital is broadly classified into three categories - Tier I, Tier II and Tier III.
-BankDhofar's capital structure consists of Tier I capital and Tier II capital.
+The regulatory capital is broadly classified into two categories - Tier I and Tier II.
+Bank's capital structure also consists of Tier I capital and Tier II capital.